OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 ## What's coming in Octopus 2020.2?

 Check out our [public roadmap](https://octopus.com/roadmap) to see what's coming next.
-We're about to start working on some incredible new features including deep git integration unlocking pipeline as code.
+We're about to start work on some incredible new features including deep git integration unlocking pipeline as code.

 ## Conclusion

 Octopus 2020.1 includes Dark Mode, cross platform Azure and AWS step templates, Octopus CLI on HomeBrew, APT and YUM package repositories, and new worker pool variables.
-This is a great start to the year and we're working hard to keep delivering updates.
+This is a great start to the year and we're working hard to keep shipping a great product.

 Feel free to leave us a comment, and let us know what you think!
 Happy deployments!